4Kids Entertainment: Chief executive officers

-Criticism and controversy
+Criticisms and controversies

 Comparison of the same scene in One Piece.
 Original Japanese version (top) and 4Kids edit of what could be perceived as blackface (below).

 During its operation as 4Kids Entertainment, the company faced intense criticism from viewers over the company's extensive editing and localization of the anime and other non-American series they licensed.
-Practices like censorship, story editing, music editing, and their "Americanization" of Japanese culture references, were changed to be more American.
-One example included characters eating Onigiri commenting that they were eating jelly doughnuts in their dub of the original Pokémon anime.
+Practices like censorship, story editing, music editing, and "Americanization" of Japanese culture references were common.
+One example included characters eating onigiri while commenting that they were eating jelly doughnuts in their dub of the original Pokémon anime.

 At the 2019 Fan Expo Canada, Eric Stuart, who was the voice of Brock and James in the 4Kids dub of Pokémon, the voice of Seto Kaiba in the English dub of Yu-Gi-Oh!, and who was also part of the production side, mentioned why 4Kids' dubs had this censorship.
 He explained that American culture has a different sensitivity to certain content compared to Japanese culture, and networks on Saturday mornings had standards that would forbid certain inappropriate content like firearms, sexual references, religious references, display or mention of death, alcohol, cigarettes, and other content that is considered offensive to American audiences.
 As the censorship is dictated by the networks and not the production company itself, 4Kids would submit the scripts and footage of their dubs to the networks their dubs air on, and then the executives of those networks would review them.
-Then after they reviewed it, they would tell 4Kids to cut out certain scenes and edit inappropriate content to something particular like changing Sanji's cigarette to a lollipop in One Piece, or changing a stone that looks like a cross to something non-religious for their dubs to pass the network's standards.
-Stuart also pointed out that Pokémon, and anime as a whole, wouldn't be as wildly popular as it is today if companies like 4Kids didn't air it on network television instead of being in the back of a video store.
+After they reviewed it, they would tell 4Kids to cut out certain scenes and edit inappropriate content to something particular like changing Sanji's cigarette to a lollipop in One Piece, or changing a stone that looks like a cross to something non-religious for their dubs to pass the network's standards.
+Stuart also pointed out that Pokémon, and anime as a whole, would not be as wildly popular as it is today if companies like 4Kids did not air it on network television instead of being in the back of a video store.